 - Susan Vincent

 - Phil Höfer

 We’ll be in touch soon to let you know how to claim your prize!

 Although I’m used to giving away software here at Mac.AppStorm, it’s always good to have a change of pace from time to time!
 Today we’re giving away five products from The Lucky Labs – you’ll be able to take your pick of any single item in their store, be it for your MacBook, iPhone or iPad.

 The Lucky Labs make some really fun-looking covers and skins for your Apple gear, and you’ll be the envy of your friends with a stylish, funky graphic on your MacBook lid…

 Entering is really easy – just leave a comment on this post!
 We’ll randomly pick the five winners in one week, and will send you an email to explain how to submit your request for a free product.

 The Lucky Labs are happy to ship anywhere in the world, so this one’s open to everyone.
 Good luck!

 It’s time for another “Ask the Editor” post today.
 A big thank you to everyone who sent in their questions – it’s great to have the chance to help you out with your Mac-related queries and quibbles.

-Some of the topics covered this week include cleaning your Mac, handy keyboard shortcuts for save dialogs, and where to find great free Mac software.
+Some of the topics covered this week include gaming on the Mac, jumping to the beginning or end of a line, sharing photos with remote family, and setting up your Time Capsule.
 Read on to find out what my responses are (and how you can submit your own questions for the next article!)